Javascript is not enabled.

 • Sexual dysfunction

-• Angina
+• Angina (chest pain)

-• Peripheral artery disease
+• Peripheral artery disease (narrowing of your arteries)

-When a person with sleep apnea stops breathing, the brain steps in and wakes the body up to take a breath; this can happen up to 30 times an hour.
 “And when we don’t get good quality sleep — and particularly if we’re not getting good quality sleep because our airway gets closed and our brain and our body have to maintain enough awareness to try to open up the airway — that is very, very hard on the vascular system,” Lloyd-Jones says.

-2. An unpredictable sleep schedule
+2. Irregular sleep schedule

 “It’s fine to hold your urine if you’re in a situation where you cannot urinate freely.
-But if you have to urinate and can use the restroom, then you shouldn’t necessarily delay,” he says.
+But if you have to urinate and can use the restroom, then you shouldn’t necessarily delay,” Laffin says.

 4. Air pollution